Snapshots

 parsing data

-Extrapolating user behaviours from a set of given data
+Extrapolating user behaviours from given data

 A portion of interview notes from the photographers